marionbarker/loopdocs/docs/browser/prepare-app.md

     * This opens the `Edit your App ID Configuration` screen
     * In the Description box in the upper left, edit the Description to match the **NAME**
-    * Tap Save in the upper right and confirm the the change for that identifier._
+    * Tap Save in the upper right and confirm the change for that identifier._

     Only the Identifer Bundle ID matters and that is not something you can edit.